Dutta-SD/sci-cpy/README.md

 # Sci - cpy
+> README is a stub.
+Do expand it.

 ## Objective
 This repository is meant to be a ready reference for scientific computation methods.

+Do ⭐ it if you find it useful!

 This repository contains two main folders
 * **Python** - Codes written in Python 3.
 Can also contain code having C code with Python Wrapper